2011 Men's Hockey Champions Challenge II

-The 2011 Men's Hockey Champions Challenge II was the second edition of the for men.
-It was held in Lille, France, from July 2–10, 2011.
+The 2011 Men's Hockey Champions Challenge II was the second and final edition of the Champions Challenge II.
+It was held at the Lille Métropole Hockey Club in Lille, France, from 2 to 10 July 2011.

+Ireland won the tournament, defeating hosts France 4–2 in the final.
+With the win, Ireland gained promotion to the 2012 Champions Challenge I in Quilmes.

 Teams

 Eight teams participated in the tournament, they were: